SudoShutdownNow/Tsinghua2Xml/README.md

 The main progrem to convert tsinghua dataset to VOC xml.
 Place the "annotations.json" and cpp files together and run it.

 ## TsinghuaAnalyze
 Disabled the function of output XML and added a statistics for each label.
-You can know how many labels contain according this.
+You can know how many labels contained according this.